hyperledger/besu-docs/docs/private-networks/get-started/manage-memory.md

 title: Besu memory management
 ---

-# Managing memory
+# Managing Java Virtual Machine (JVM) memory

-Manage Besu's Java Virtual Machine (JVM) memory usage by setting a maximum heap size using the `JAVA_OPTS` environment variable.
+To setup JVM memory usage for Besu modify maximum heap size using the `JAVA_OPTS` environment variable.

-The JVM will default to 25% of system RAM.
-In other words if you have 16GB RAM installed, the JVM will default to 4GB.
+The JVM default is to use 25% of system RAM.
+For example, if you have 16GB RAM installed, the JVM will default to 4GB.

 We recommend setting the maximum heap size to at least 8GB for public networks.

+Heap size can be set using environment variable.

+!!! example "Environment variable setup examples"
+    === "Exported environment variable"

-Set the heap size using the environment variable, or using the command line when starting Besu.
+        Set the variable for the whole shell before running Besu.

-=== "Environment variable"

         ```bash
         export BESU_OPTS=-Xmx8g
         ```

-=== "Command line"
+    === "Inline environment variable"

+        Set the variable only for the specific Besu command.

         ```bash
-    BESU_OPTS=-Xmx8g besu [options]
+        BESU_OPTS=-Xmx8g besu [Besu options]
         ```

+    === "In Systemd `.service` file"

+        !!! important
-=== "Systemd" (Note this is a truncated snippet as an example, do NOT this as your .service file)
+            This is a truncated Systemd code snippet, don't us this direclty as your `.service` file.

         ```bash
         [Service]
         ...
         Environment="BESU_OPTS=-Xmx8g"
-    ExecStart=besu [options]
+        ExecStart=besu [Besu options]
         ...
         ```

 ## Manage the heap dump

-If an out of memory error occurs, the heap dump file is placed in the directory that Besu runs from.
-The heap dump file is potentially large (up to 8GB), to specify the directory to place the file, set `-XX:HeapDumpPath` Java option to the required path.
+When an out of memory error occurs, the heap dump file is saved in the Besu runtime directory by default.

+The heap dump file is potentially large and can saturate your drive.
+It can be up to the size of the allocated memory.
+For example, for 8GB heap memory, the file can be up to 8GB Specify the directory where you want the dump to be saved using the `-XX:HeapDumpPath` Java option.

+!!! example

     ```bash
     BESU_OPTS="-XX:HeapDumpPath=/home/me/me_node/dumps"